Table of Contents

 - Reliance Jio

-- Bharti Airtel Ltd. in partnership with the United Kingdom government’s OneWeb, which merged with the French firm Eutelsat.
+- Bharti Airtel Ltd. in partnership with the United Kingdom government’s OneWeb, merged with the French firm Eutelsat.

 How Does Starlink Control Access?